-When it comes to marketing, customers expect the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
-The problem is that, for most companies, those environments operate off of different datasets — even though the customer is the same.
+When it comes to marketing, customers want the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
+The problem is that, for most companies, those environments operate from different data sets — even though the customer is the same.

 In a nutshell, CDPs are concerned with these primary tasks: data collection, data unification, data activation, and data insights.

 Here are a few examples, and they aren’t all related to marketing.

-- Personalization: Say you see a consumer come to your website, browse a particular product (new red convertible), and leave.
-Wouldn’t it be great if you could tie everything you’ve learned about that customer to a personalized offer (test drive one today, and get $500 off MSRP!) via email or push notification?
-You can only do that by connecting that consumer’s identity and making that profile data available to the marketing platforms you use.
+Say a consumer comes to your website, browses a particular product (new red convertible), and leaves.
+Wouldn’t it be great if you could tie everything you’ve learned about that customer to a personalized offer (test-drive that Honda today and get $500 off MSRP!) via email or push notification?
+You can only do that by connecting that consumer’s identity and making that customer data available to the marketing platforms you use.

 A bit of data science (customers who purchased this tent online, and opened email promotions for these hiking boots, and spent between $250 and $1000 annually, usually buy this backpack) can reveal the right product recommendations to the call center agent, who can make a personalized, relevant offer on the spot.
 This type of personalization can turn a $15/hour call center rep into a $100,000 a year salesperson.
 That’s the power of a CDP.